Presidency of George W. Bush: Dismissal of United States attorneys

 In December 2006, Bush dismissed eight United States attorneys.
 Though these attorneys serve at the pleasure of the president, the large-scale mid-term dismissal was without precedent, and Bush faced accusations that he had dismissed the attorneys for purely political reasons.
 During the 2006 elections, several Republican officials complained that the U.S. attorneys had not sufficiently investigated voter fraud.
 With the encouragement of Harriet Miers and Karl Rove, Attorney General Gonzales dismissed eight U.S. attorneys who were considered insufficiently supportive of the administration's policies.
 Though Gonzales argued that the attorneys had been fired for performance reasons, publicly released documents showed that the attorneys were dismissed for political reasons.
 As a result of the dismissals and the subsequent congressional investigations, Rove and Gonzales both resigned.
 A 2008 report by the Justice Department inspector general found that the dismissals had been politically motivated, but no one was ever prosecuted in connection to the dismissals.

 Approval ratings

-Bush's approval ratings ran the gamut from high to all-time record low.
+During Bush’s presidency, his approval ratings experienced extreme fluctuations.
+Following the September 11 terrorist attacks, Bush achieved an all-time high approval rating of 90%, the highest since tracking began in 1937.
+However, his approval ratings sharply declined over the years, reaching a low of 25% in the Gallup Poll in 2008 amid the fallout from the 2008 financial crisis, marking the third-lowest approval rating for any president in the modern era.

 Bush began his presidency with ratings near fifty percent.
 In the time of national crisis following the September 11 attacks, polls showed approval ratings of greater than 85%, peaking in one October 2001 poll at 92%, and a steady 80–90% approval for about four months after the attacks.
 Afterward, his ratings steadily declined as the economy suffered and the Iraq War initiated by his administration continued.
 By early 2006, his average rating was averaging below 40%, and in July 2008, a poll indicated a near all-time low of 22%.
 Upon leaving office the final poll recorded his approval rating as 19%, a record low for any U.S. president.